Chart Color Schemes

 Toodyay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Toodyay's population is estimated at around 1525 as of November 2025.
-This reflects an increase of 163 people (12.0%) since the 2021 Census, which reported a population of 1362 people.
-The change is inferred from the resident population of 1515, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional six validated new addresses since the Census date.
-This level of population equates to a density ratio of 24 persons per square kilometer.
-Toodyay's 12.0% growth since the 2021 census exceeded the SA4 region (9.4%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Toodyay's population was estimated at around 1,530 as of Feb 2026.
+This reflected an increase of 168 people (12.3%) since the 2021 Census, which reported a population of 1,362 people.
+The change was inferred from the resident population of 1,515 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional six validated new addresses since the Census date.
+This level of population equated to a density ratio of 24 persons per square kilometer.
+The suburb's 12.3% growth since the 2021 census exceeded the SA4 region (9.9%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 85.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Considering the projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected for Toodyay (SA2), with an increase of 186 persons to 2041 based on aggregated SA2-level projections reflecting an increase of 10.8% in total over the 17 years.
+Moving forward with demographic trends, an above median population growth of regional areas across the nation is projected, with the suburb expected to increase by 187 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.7% in total over the 17 years.

 Frequently Asked Questions - Population